Upload files with drag & drop or paste from clipboard in Blazor

 }

-Now you can use the create the razor component:
+Now create the Razor component:

 DropZone.razor (Razor)